psiz-org/psiz/README.md

 D<sub>*i*</sub> = [*q* *b* *a*]

 In addition to a simple *triplet* rank trial, this package is designed to handle a number of different rank trial configurations.
 A trial may have 2-8 reference stimuli and an agent may be required to select and rank more than one reference stimulus.
+A companion Open Access article dealing with rank trials is available at https://link.springer.com/article/10.3758/s13428-019-01285-3.

 ### Rate